Sucharit Bhakdi

-Sucharit Bhakdi is a retired Thai-German microbiologist.
+Sucharit Bhakdi (สุจริต ภักดี /th/) is a Thai-German retired microbiologist.
 In 2020 and 2021 Bhakdi became a prominent source of misinformation about the COVID-19 pandemic, claiming that the pandemic was "fake" and that COVID-19 vaccines were going to decimate the world's population.

 He was a professor at the University of Mainz, where he was head of the Institute of Medical Microbiology and Hygiene.
 The university has disassociated itself from Bhakdi's views on the coronavirus pandemic.
 In 2021 Bhakdi's publisher broke off relations following the appearance of an online video in which Bhakdi made antisemitic comments.

 Early life and education

-Bhakdi (สุจริต ภักดี /th/) was born Sucharit Punyaratabandhu, สุจริต บุณยรัตพันธุ์, 1 November 1946, in Washington, D.C.; his parents are Thai diplomats.
+Bhakdi was born Sucharit Punyaratabandhu (สุจริต บุณยรัตพันธุ์), on 1 November 1946, in Washington, D.C.; his father was a Thai diplomat and his mother was a physician.
 In an interview, Bhakdi stated that his mother studied at Johns Hopkins University in Baltimore.
+He was spent most of his childhood in Thailand, Switzerland, and Egypt.

 Bhakdi studied at the Universities of Bonn, Gießen, Mainz and Copenhagen, and at the Max Planck Institute of Immunobiology in Freiburg.

 He studied medicine at the University of Bonn from 1963 to 1970, during part of which (from 1966 to 1970) he was a scholarship holder of the German Academic Exchange Service.
 Bhakdi worked for a while as a private assistant to the internal medicine specialist Walter Siegenthaler.
 In February 1971 he received his doctorate in medicine.
 From 1972 to 1978, he studied at the Max Planck Institute for Immunobiology in Freiburg on scholarships from the Max Planck Society at the Max Planck Institute of Immunobiology in Freiburg and the Alexander von Humboldt Foundation.

 He worked at the University of Copenhagen for a year before moving to the Institute of Medical Microbiology at the Justus Liebig University in Gießen, where he worked from 1977 to 1990.
 In July 1979 he habilitated.

 Scientific and medical career

 Bhakdi was appointed C2 professor at Gießen in 1982.
 He spent a further year in Copenhagen and became C3 professor of medical microbiology (at Gießen again) in 1987 before being appointed to the University of Mainz in 1990.
 From 1991 he headed the Institute of Medical Microbiology and Hygiene as a C4 professor.

+In 2002, in the late stages of the mad cow crisis, Bhakdi criticized the mass screening of cattle for bovine spongiform encephalopathy (BSE), describing them as useless and needlessly expensive, arguing that infection and fatal cases were already going down in the United Kingdom.

 Bhakdi retired on 1 April 2012.
 Since 2016 he has been a visiting scholar at the University of Kiel.

 Prior to his retirement, Bhakdi produced scientific work in the fields of bacteriology and atherosclerosis, and published multiple scientific articles in these areas.